Disaster Relief & Response

 Like the aftermath of Hurricane Katrina, the road to recovery following today’s natural disasters are still long.
 But we don’t have to make the same mistakes made in response to the recovery efforts in 2005.
 While the D’Andre D. Lampkin understands the desire for immediate relief, we encourage everyone to follow the Federal Emergency Management Agency (FEMA) National Disaster Recovery Framework (NDRF), which serves as a companion document to the National Response Framework (NRF).
 The NDRF is a guide to promote effective recovery, particularly for those incidents that are large-scale or catastrophic.

-Thank You from Al & Raquel Harris 2018 Southern California Wildfires
+2018 Southern California Wildfires

-In Our Volunteer's Words
+In Our Volunteers Words

 Dr. Alison Thompson is a D’Andre D. Lampkin Foundation supporter, donor partner, and full time global humanitarian volunteer who has run refugee camps and field hospitals in most of the major natural disasters around the world for the past 18 years.
 The Lampkin Foundation had the fortunate opportunity to partner with Dr. Alison Thompson during the 2017 humanitarian response in Puerto Rico following hurricane Maria.
 She received an Honorary Doctorate of Letters in the Humanities from Loyola Chicago University, The Order of Australia from Queen Elizabeth 2nd and the ‘Medal of Excellence’ from General Simeon Trombitas and the 82nd Airborne.
 She is the current Ambassador to the Haitian Ministry of Environment (Appointed. by J. R Toussaint 2012).

-Recovery Is A Process
+Recovery is a Process

 It is best to think of recovery as a process because there are various levels or steps to recovering from a natural or man made disaster.
 By definition, the term ‘process’ refers to a series of actions or steps taken in order to achieve a particular end.
 A part of the disaster recovery process is to already have a plan in place.
 The plan serves as the general framework for how communities will recover from an incident.
 Good plans are strong enough to steer disaster recovery organization members during and after a disaster in a way that ensures the communities survival.
 Comprehensive disaster recovery plans have an all-hazards approach, meaning, at its core the plan can be applied to most, if not all, foreseeable disasters.
 But it’s always important to remember recovery takes time.
 It could be months or years before a community can recover completely.